dotnetcore/Home/README.md

 NCC was founded in mid-2016, the original name is ".NET Core China Studying Group".
 At the same time, we created a QQ Group called "dotNET Core Studying Group".

 The original goal of NCC was to translate the documentation of Microsoft ASP.NET Core.
-We have received a lot of help and encouragement from many people ([List of contributors who joined in translation work in 2016](./docs/history/people-who-translated-in-2016.md)).
+We have received a lot of help and encouragement from many people ([List of contributors for 2016 translation project](./docs/history/people-who-translated-in-2016.md)).
 And [the works of our translation](https://github.com/dotnetcore/aspnetcore-doc-cn) also provided great convenient for the first Chinese developers who learned ASP.NET Core.

 After two years of challenge, NCC became an open source community organization with more than one dozen projects and multiple sub-teams.